Juantantan/MandelbrotExplorer/Readme.md

 ## Compiler
-Here are some general instructions from the Visual Studio Code website for setting these up for your local deployment using the GNU compiler / debugger (gdb/gcc) or CLang:
+Here are some general instructions from the Visual Studio Code website for setting these up for your local deployment using the GNU compiler / debugger (gdb/gcc) or CLang (sepecially with OpenCL V 3.0:
 * Windows (with MinGW/MinGW-w64 & gdb)  : https://code.visualstudio.com/docs/cpp/config-mingw
 * Linux (with gdb)                      : https://code.visualstudio.com/docs/cpp/config-linux
 * Mac/OSX (with CLang compiler)         : https://code.visualstudio.com/docs/cpp/config-clang-mac